matlo/serialusb/README.md

 * The USB interface of the atmega32u4 has the following constraints for non-control endpoints:
    * the number of endpoints is limited to 6
    * the address can be from 1 to 6
-   * they can't be bidirectional<br />
+   * they can't be bidirectional

    Due to these contraints, serialusb may change the USB descriptors used at the enumeration step.
 * For now the UART speed is 500kbps, which means the theorical max throughput is 50kB/s.
 This is not enough to reach 64kB/s.
 * When using a Raspberry Pi as the proxy host, expect issues with devices using interrupt OUT endpoints.